 Not all atoms are the same size.
 The size of an atom is dictated by how far the valence electrons are from the nucleus of the atom.
-An atom with a higher nuclear charge tends to attract the valence electrons closer to itself.
+An atom with a higher nuclear charge and lower number of shells tends to attract the valence electrons closer to itself.

-- Across each row, the energy level does not change but the atomic number increases.
+- Across each row, the atomic number increases but the energy level does not change (electrons are all added to the same shell)

 Going down the group, a different trend unfolds.
 As the atomic number increases, the atomic radius also increases.

-- “Effective nuclear charge” is a term used to describe the reduced charge felt by the electron due to shielding.
+“Effective nuclear charge” is a term used to describe the reduced charge felt by an electron due to shielding.

-- Due to the presence of several layers of electrons, it reduces the attraction between the outer electron and the nucleus of the atom.
+- Due to the presence of several layers of electrons, the attraction between the outer electron and the nucleus of the atom is reduced

-- Hence the valence electron for the K atom is less tightly held, it’s further away and the atomic radius is larger than Li which has fewer energy levels.
+- Hence, the valence electron for the K atom is less tightly held